diaoyq121/PPAL/README.md

 # Prior-guided Prototype Aggregation Learning for  Alzheimer’s Disease Diagnosis
-🚀 The stable version of the code will be open-sourced soon.
+🚀 The stable version of the code will be open-sourced soon！